DraganErak1331/ExerciseTracker-Java/README.md

 * Clicking the Create User tab of the navbar on the top of a page will bring the user to the page where they can create a new user to be entered in the Username section of an exercise log.

 <img src = "screenshots/create_user.PNG">

-## Resources Used

-This project was based off of the following YouTube tutorial: https://www.youtube.com/watch?v=7CqJlxBYj-M